 Using the facility

-IMEC supports taught Master's students on courses including Automotive Mechatronics, Automotive Engineering, Advanced Motorsport Engineering and Advanced Motorsport Mechatronics.
-For 2019 onward IMEC will also support our MSc covering the engineering of driverless road vehicles.
-Our students receive teaching in IMEC's teaching rooms, use the laboratories and workshops where group design and individual research projects are concerned.
+IMEC supports taught master's students on courses including Automotive Mechatronics, Automotive Engineering, Advanced Motorsport Engineering and Advanced Motorsport Mechatronics.
+The Centre also supports our MSc covering the engineering of driverless road vehicles.
+Our students receive teaching in IMEC's teaching rooms and use the laboratories and workshops for group design and individual research projects.

 The simulator suite is used to support the understanding and development of driving skills and the use of simulation to advance vehicle development.
-IMEC is also used in relation to short course provision and for hosting events such as exhibitions of research work.
+IMEC is also for short course provision and for hosting events such as exhibitions of research work.

 Our current clients include Nissan, Oxbotica, Jaguar Land Rover, Honda and Westfield.
 These companies use IMEC, as well as MUEAVI, to support their research activities.
 IMEC is funded by the Higher Education Funding Council for England (HEFCE) and SEMLEP.

-The Intelligent Mobility Engineering Centre (IMEC) is co-funded by SEMLEP (South-East Midlands Local Enterprise Partnership), HEFCE (Higher Education Funding Council for England) and Cranfield University.
-MUEAVI (Multi-User Environment for Autonomous Vehicle Innovation) is co-funded by SEMLEP (South East Midland Local Enterprise Partnership) from the Government’s Local Growth Fund (LGF) and Cranfield University.
+IMEC is co-funded by SEMLEP (South East Midlands Local Enterprise Partnership), HEFCE (Higher Education Funding Council for England) and Cranfield University.
+MUEAVI is co-funded by SEMLEP from the Government’s Local Growth Fund (LGF) and Cranfield University.